 Ever feel like you’re constantly glued to your phone or computer?
 Scrolling through Instagram for hours?
 Candy crush got your hooked?
-For many, Internet addiction is a serious problem.
+For many, Internet and gaming addiction is a serious problem.
 And for some, acupuncture has been their solution.
 This week, recent DACM graduate, Diana Yang, shares with us what she’s been up to since graduating from ACTCM, her unique TCM specialty, and her advice for current students and new grads when times get tough.

 Tell us a bit about what you’ve been up to since first graduating ACTCM.